chinmayee41203/privguard-nexus/README.md

 ## 🛠 Getting Started

-PrivGuard Sentinel is a standalone GitHub Action.
+PrivGuard Nexus is a standalone GitHub Action.
 You can drop it into any repository to instantly get AI-powered security reviews on every Pull Request.

 ### Prerequisites